jamestomasino/blog.tomasino.org/content/post/slow-revelations.md

 nightly prayer just after lights out.
 I was the one people confided in.

 So what changed, then?
 I didn't find God in that moment.
-I didn't recognize or necessariliy believe in the divinity of Christ, yet.
-I had always been interested in religions, especially in gnosticism, and metaphysics.
+I didn't recognize or necessarily believe in the divinity of Christ, yet.
+I had always been interested in religions, especially in Gnosticism, and metaphysics.
 This was different, though.
 Something changed the Sacred from an aspect of my intellectual desire, manifested through the numinous, and experienced through hierophany to a totally inhabited